 He advises clients on all aspects of antitrust law before the Department of Justice, Federal Trade Commission, US courts, and foreign competition authorities.

 Prior to joining the Firm, Dan was an associate in the antitrust group of another large international law firm.

-Dan is an active member of the ABA Section of Antitrust Law and currently serving as the Young Lawyer Representative for the Distribution and Franchising Committee.
+Dan is an active member of the ABA Section of Antitrust Law and currently serving as the Vice Chair for the Distribution and Franchising Committee.
 Dan also maintains an active pro bono practice with his recent focus being on antitrust issues related to occupational licensing.

 Dan Graulich advises clients on broad range of antitrust issues including litigation, merger clearance, and government investigations before the Department of Justice, Federal Trade Commission, US courts, and foreign authorities.
 His practice also includes antitrust counseling, strategic collaborations and joint ventures, pricing and distribution practices, intellectual property and licensing matters, and corporate compliance.

 Dan has an extensive economics background and significant experience working with economic experts.
 Dan’s counseling has included advising clients in a variety of industries such as computer hardware and software, consumer and industrial goods, aerospace and defense, telecommunications, government services, automotive and trucking, sports and recreation, pharmaceuticals, and healthcare.

 - ABA Section of Antitrust Law